History of African Americans in Houston: Gentrification

 Gentrification has notably changed most of Houston's historically black neighborhoods, especially those within Loop 610 and near Downtown Houston.
 Rising housing costs coupled with a housing shortage have displaced some black residents and deterred some new black residents from moving in.
-A high number of blacks have moved to suburban cities or outside Loop 610 of Houston seeking a more affordable cost of living.
+A high number of blacks have moved to suburban cities or outside Loop 610 of Houston seeking a more affordable cost of living or lower crime.
 For example, Third Ward went from 71% black in 2010 to 45% black in 2020.
 The white population in Third Ward grew 170% from 2010 to 2020.
 The median home price in Third Ward in 2010 was $124,500, by 2023 it increased to nearly $400,000.
 Also Third Ward's average rent price increased notably since 2010.
 The Houston Housing Authority is actively working to provide more affordable housing to help those with low-to-moderate incomes desiring to live near the city's largest business district.